 The Tilopa has great features with loads of pockets and a huge back-access pocket for all of your gear.
 The great thing about F-stop backpacks is their modular ICU systems.
 This means you can change up your backpack depending on whether you need lots of camera gear or more space for clothes and other things.

-6. Camera Tripod For Travel
+6. A Camera Tripod For Travel

 Okay, tripods aren't always necessary for travel photography.
 However, if you want to step up your landscape photography game, capture time-lapses, or record stable video footage, a great place to start is to invest in a lightweight travel tripod.

 At the moment, I'm using the Manfrotto BeFree GT Carbon Fiber tripod.
 This thing can support 12 kg and weighs less than 1.5 kg.
+However, I've also been using the HEIPI Travel Tripod as well, especially when weight and size is a factor, like on my recent trip to Island Peak in Nepal.

 I've written another comprehensive post on the best lightweight tripods for hiking, backpacking, and travel, that will help you choose the best tripod for your needs.